SJSU-CodePath/FitDaily/README.md

 ## Overview
 ### Description
-All in one messaging hub using API calls to WhatsApp, Facebook messenger, Instagram and Twitter to pull DMs to display them all in one application
+A mobile app to keep track of your food and track your progress
 ### App Evaluation

-- **Category:** Social Networking
+- **Category:** Social Networking/health
 - **Mobile:** All device types
-- **Story:** Link to multiple accounts including WhatsApp facebook instagram and twitter and access chats
+- **Story:** Calculate caloric intake and keep track of your progress
-- **Market:** To all individuals who use multiple social apps
+- **Market:** To all individuals who
 - **Habit:** Convient users who have multiple social app accounts and allow them to send and reply messages.
 - **Scope:** First we would let users to login to the messaging-hub, and then the user can link the social app accounts